 Campus Student/Faculty Ratio

 Whether it's attending an annual job fair, networking with professors, joining a student organization, or collaborating with fellow B-Students, enrollment sizes vary from program to program.
 Enrollment sizes do have an impact on your studies, whether you’re attending B-School online or on-campus.

-The average enrollment for full-time traditional MBA programs is 740 compared to 302 students in the average part-time MBA program.
+The average enrollment for full-time traditional MBA programs is 314 compared to 287 students in the average part-time MBA program.
 If you prefer learning in a lecture hall environment instead of a cohort, you may want to find a program with a larger enrollment size.
-The average online MBA program for full-time students is 729 compared to 569 part-time students.
+The average online MBA program for full-time students is N/A compared to N/A part-time students.

 A B-school dedicated to smaller enrollment sizes down may not have the recruiting opportunities available at a larger, more established program.
 Fortune 500 companies tend to recruit at larger higher-ranked institutions.
 Geographic location plays a huge part in recruiting opportunities.
 Does that mean opportunities aren't available at smaller programs?
 Absolutely not.
 It’s certainly worth doing your research.